 Pants - Pants are to be secured and underwear covered, even when seated.
 Baggy, saggy or oversized clothing that compromises the safety of students is not permitted.
-Pajama bottoms are not permitted (except for designated PJ days).
 Leggings/yoga pants must be covered with a mid-thigh top or sweatshirt.
-Holes in jeans, above the mid-thigh, are note permitted, unless the student has shorts or leggings underneath.
+Holes in jeans, above the mid-thigh, are not permitted, unless the student has shorts or leggings underneath.